Bul1ett/ai_assistant/README.md

   # **AI Assistant**

-As of now this is an extremely early version of this AI assistance.
+As of now this is an early version of this AI assistance.
 I plan to add a variety of different features to this.
 Do note that I am still a student and I'm still learning programming so don't have high expectations.
 This is just a personal projects that I'm choosing to post online, any feedback will be greatly appreciated!

   ## **Features**
 **Currently this project does not have many features but as time will come more features will be added.**